fergalt/SpatialSoundDemo2/README.md

 Alternatively, the application binary can be installed from the release page https://github.com/fergalt/SpatialSoundDemo2/releases

 # About
-Demonstration project: not for public use.
+Demonstration project: not intended for distribution.
 WPF desktop app, which utilises the Audiograph / Spatial Sound features from the UWP Windows.Media.Audio namespace.
 Tested on Windows 10, Version 1903.

 User can load a 48kHz mono wav file, and move the audio emitter's location in three dimensions.